umarzulfiqar/Umar-Zulfiqar/README.md

 - 🔭 I am currently working on Lambda!
   <br>
-- 🌱 I’m currently learning SwiftUI
+- 🌱 I’m currently learning a lot
   <br>
 - 👯 I’m looking to collaborate with other content creators
   <br>